uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/modf.rst

       :class: sectiontitle

-   The modf(a) functioncomputes a truncated integer value and the remaining fraction part for each vector element.
+   The modf(a) function computes a truncated integer value and the remaining fraction part for each vector element.